micah-dev/ninerflow/INSTRUCTIONS.md

 #### Option 2:
 1. Unzip the folder titled `NinerFlow_Submission` provided in the Canvas submission.
-2. Open the folder `ninerflow` in your preferred IDE.
+2. Open the folder `option2`.
+In this folder, you will find the project folder titled `ninerflow`.
+Open this folder in your preferred IDE.
 3. In the terminal, run the following commands:

 `npm install`